There are various kinds of accommodation choices that you can use while you study in Australia:

 Find where you want to live and the type of accommodation you want and can afford.

-Obtain a list of the Real States Offices within the area you want to live in; you can do this through your University Student Services or just by checking your local newspaper, websites.
+Obtain a list of the Real States Offices within the area you want to live in; you can do this through your institution’s Student Services or just by checking your local newspaper, websites.

 Go through the Tenancy Agreement and ask as many questions as you require.